sneakers-the-rat/surveillance-graphs/_sections/_ideology/kgs_and_ai.md

 	- directly through latent space: {% cite adolphsDecodingNeuralRetriever2022 %}
 	- researching how to maintain trust: "This has led many practitioners and researchers alike to imagine a near future where voice assistants can be used in increasingly complex ways, including supporting healthcare tasks [41, 55], giving mental health advice [52, 66], and high stakes decision-making [17]." {% cite mercurioMixedMethodsApproachUnderstanding2023 %}
 	- {% cite pichaiBuildingNextEvolution2016 sGoogle2016Keynote2016 %}
+	- also amazon wants to put a freaking drone in your house - this is all continuous with ring and google home and whatnot.
+	- Interestingly Siri's team couldn't figure out what they wanted it to do along these lines: "Siri’s various teams morphed into an unwieldy apparatus that engaged in petty turf battles and heated arguments over what an ideal version of Siri should be—a quick and accurate information fetcher or a conversant and intuitive assistant capable of complex tasks. [...]
+One team member said their vision of an ideal Siri was similar to the 2013 Spike Jonze movie “Her,” in which Joaquin Phoenix plays a lonely man who falls in love with “Samantha,” a conversant operating system." {% cite tilleySevenYearItchHow2018 %}
+	- Also massive waves of AI generated misinformation are a feature not a bug for Google and other information giants: the internet being awash in a bunch of garbage is great for companies who want to be the sole source of reliable information!
+Only Google will be able to protect you from misinformation!
+	- Google is very concerned with its image that it is not trying to monopolize information, it is sending people to the rest fo the web all the time: {% cite sullivanGoogleSearchSends2021 %} they just want you to use their system! https://www.google.com/business/
+	- Moving from query to queryless: https://www.blog.google/products/search/introducing-google-discover/
+	- Microsoft v. google
+		- {% cite kurianNextGenerationAI2023 %}
 - To be concise:
 	- Yes the LLMs are generating statistical garbage,
 	- but look across the aisle at the OTHER TECH that search engines develop: search